Richard Joyce (philosopher)

 Richard Joyce (born 1966) is a British-Australian-New Zealand philosopher, known for his contributions to the fields of meta-ethics and moral psychology.
-He is Professor of Philosophy at Victoria University of Wellington.
+Joyce was born in England and raised in New Zealand.
+He received his PhD from Princeton University in 1998 (studying under Gilbert Harman).
+He has held positions at the University of Sheffield, the Australian National University, and the University of Sydney.
+Since 2010 he has been a Professor of Philosophy at Victoria University of Wellington.